Satvik601/satvik-langgraph-mat496/README.md

   >Understood how to build conditional logic using nodes and edges to route execution based on model decisions.

   >Gained practical knowledge of tool integration with LangChain, using llm.bind_tools() to let the model call tools like multiply(a, b) during interaction.
+  > Tried some different operations of my own

 >Video 6-